Montgomery Village, Maryland

 Montgomery Village is a census-designated place (CDP) in Montgomery County, Maryland, United States, and a northern suburb of Washington, D.C.
 It is a large, planned suburban community, developed in the late 1960s and 1970s just outside Gaithersburg's city limits.
-Montgomery Village's population was 34,893 at the time of the 2020 U.S. Census, and it is a part of the Washington metropolitan area.
+Montgomery Village's population was 34,893 at the time of the 2020 U.S. census, and it is a part of the Washington metropolitan area.

 History

 1960s

 Montgomery Village was created in 1962 by Kettler Brothers, Inc. The vision for a planned community in Gaithersburg is credited to architect Charles Kettler, who incorporated Kettler Brothers with his brothers Milton and Clarence in 1952.
 The first land purchase was the Walker Farm in 1962.
 Subsequent purchases were the Thomas Farm, The Mills Farm, The French Farm, The Patton Farm, The Fulks Farm, The Wilson Farm, and The James Walter Deppa property.
 The Walker Farm was the largest of all the properties the Kettlers bought.
-It was 412 acre and now is Walkers Choice, Cider Mill, Horizon Run, Christopher Court, Dockside, Nathan’s Hill, Millrace, the Montgomery Village Library, Montgomery Village Day-Care Center, the Off-Price Centers, Bayberry, the Verandahs, Grover’s Forge, Lake Whetstone, South Valley Park, and part of Lakeforest Mall.
+It was 412 acre and now is Walkers Choice, Cider Mill, Horizon Run, Christopher Court, Dockside, Nathan's Hill, Millrace, the Montgomery Village Library, Montgomery Village Day-Care Center, the Off-Price Centers, Bayberry, the Verandahs, Grover's Forge, Lake Whetstone, South Valley Park, and part of Lakeforest Mall.

 On February 28, 1966, the Kettler brothers broke ground for the first house in Montgomery Village.
 The first model homes were opened in Lakeside of Whetstone in August 1967.
-In September, more opened in the Clusters of Stedwick.
-The Montgomery Village Golf Club also opened in September of that year.
 The first residents of Montgomery Village moved in on September 25, 1967, in Goshenside.
-They were the Bartik family.
-Also on the same day, the Crosby family moved into a home on Whetstone Drive.

-The Montgomery Village Foundation was incorporated in 1966.
+The Montgomery Village Foundation was incorporated on October 17, 1966.
 In 1968, the Whetstone Community Center opened, as did Whetstone Elementary and Montgomery Village Junior High schools.